What Is Bolt and Its Types? | Parts of a Bolt | Types of Bolts | Types of Nuts | Types of Washers

 Types of Washers:

-Types of Washers.
+Types of Washers

-Washers are disc-shaped components that provide controlled control of overlocking and friction when used with other fasteners.
-These fasteners may include dentures, indentations, and other unique structural mechanisms for use in more specific applications.
 In general, they perform a variety of tasks, including loosening the fastener assembly, protecting the surface under a fastener, and evenly distributing pressure during installation and use.

 Compared to nuts and bolts, washers are much less available.
 However, among the washer types, there are significant differences.
 Like the nuts, the washers should complement your selected bolt and suit your unique fastening application.